Bellbird (TV series)

-Bellbird is an Australian soap opera serial set in a small fictional Victorian rural township of the show's title.
-The series was produced by the Australian Broadcasting Corporation at its Ripponlea TV studios in Elsternwick, Melbourne.
-The opening title sequence was filmed at Daylesford, Victoria.
+Bellbird is an Australian soap opera serial broadcast in primetime by the ABC created and co-written by Barbara Vernon, it screened for 10 seasons between 1967 and 1977, and spanned 1,697 episodes.
+The series centered around the residents of the small fictional Victorian rural township of the series title.

-Having run for 10 years, from 1967 until 1977, it was the longest-running soap opera/serial ever produced by the ABC.
+Bellbird has the distinction of being the longest-running soap opera/serial ever produced by the ABC.
 It ended the same year as commercial broadcast series Number 96 and The Box, which had run for six and four years respectively.

 Production and broadcasting

-The series was screened from 28 August 1967 to 23 December 1977.
-Although Bellbird was not Australia's first television serial (the first was Network Seven's Autumn Affair), it was the first successful soap opera and even spawned a feature film and tie-in novel.
-The show's ratings were modest but it had a devoted following, especially in rural Australia.
+The series was produced by the ABC at there Ripponlea Studios in Melbourne, with the opening titles filmed at nearby Daylesford.
+Bellbird screened from 28 August 1967 to 23 December 1977 and although it was not Australia's first television serial (the first was Network Seven's Autumn Affair), it was the first successful soap opera and even spawned a feature film and tie-in novel.

+The show's ratings were modest but it had a devoted following, especially in rural Australia, akin to the ABC's long-running radio drama Blue Hills.
 During most of its 10-year production run, 15-minute episodes of Bellbird screened from Monday to Thursday nights, leading in to the 7:00 pm evening news bulletin.
 In 1976, the series was screened as a single one-hour episode each week, before switching to three half-hour instalments per week during its final season.

 Storylines

+The show's storylines followed the lives of the residents of the small fictional country town that gave the show its title.
 While the series plots concentrated mainly on small-scale interpersonal, domestic and local relationships, issues and conflicts, there were occasional moments of high drama.
-One of the most celebrated was the death of the character of the local stock and station agent, Charlie Cousens, played by founding cast member Robin Ramsay.
+One of the most celebrated was the death of the local stock and station agent, Charlie Cousens, played by foundation cast member Robin Ramsay.
 When Ramsay decided to leave the series in 1968, his character was written out in dramatic fashion, with Cousens plunging to his death from the top of a wheat silo.
 The death scene has figured prominently in retrospectives of great moments in Australian television, and its celebrity meant that it became one of the few segments from the early years of the series that has survived.

-Other notable 'deaths' across the course of the series included those of local farm girl Hagar Grossark (Barbara Ramsay), who drowned during a local flood, and the tragic 1974 'death' of major character Rhoda Lang (played by founding cast member Lynette Curran) who was killed when her car was struck by a train at a level crossing.
+Other notable deaths during the course of the series included those of local farm girl, Hagar Grossark (Barbara Ramsay), who drowned during a flood, and the 1974 death of major character Rhoda Lang, played by foundation cast member Lynette Curran, who was killed when her car was struck by a train at a level crossing.

-The show's storylines followed the lives of the residents of the small fictional country town that gave the show its title.

 Cast

-Bellbird featured a regular cast of 46 actors over its 10 year run (see links, for actor information).